GuiMarion/Exercises-PureData/README.md

 ![alt text](figures/main_Part1.png "pd main Part1")

 Note that myfft has a narrower pic than fft but with large secondary pics.
 This is due to a different windowing (we used a Blackman Window).
+We also replaced the outlet list from multipouet by a number for readibility reasons (the code is commented).